wearsshoes/meadow/src/meadow/core/notes.knowledge.md

 Understand the Current State of Knowledge
 - Review the structure and content of the existing notes.
-- Locate and process new JSON logs in the directory containing potential new information.
+- Locate and process new logs in the _temp_logs/ directory containing potential new information.

 Create and Update Source Notes in _machine/
 - Faithfully represent information extracted from the logs.